withastro/docs/src/pages/en/core-concepts/sharing-state.md

 When building an Astro website with [islands architecture / partial hydration](/en/core-concepts/partial-hydration/), you may have run into this problem: **I want to share state between my components.**

 "Typical" UI frameworks like React, Vue, or Svelte may encourage ["context" providers](https://reactjs.org/docs/context.html) for other components to consume.
-When [partially hydrating components](/en/core-concepts/framework-components/#hydrating-interactive-components) within Astro or Markdown, you cannot use these context wrappers 😳
+But when [partially hydrating components](/en/core-concepts/framework-components/#hydrating-interactive-components) within Astro or Markdown, you cannot use these context wrappers 😳

 We'll need a different solution to create shared stores your components can read and write from: [**nanostores**](https://github.com/nanostores/nanostores).